animazum/Bioinformatics-Pipeline-Project/README.md

 ##### basic linux maintenance so your container is updated and ready to run

-$apt-get update
+$ apt-get update
-$apt-get upgrade
+$ apt-get upgrade

 Now that you are in your container create a directory to store your data

-$mkdir MYFILE
+$ mkdir MYFILE

 ####In case that your have data to download from github … (it is impotant to write “raw” in the web address to download the correct raw data).

 $wget https://github.com/BLABLA/BLABLA/raw/BLABLA/BLABLA/mt.bam

-#####In case that you have downloaded your data outside of your docker conatiner...
-Move your data into your docker container
+##### In case that you have downloaded your data outside of your docker conatiner...

-after you have downloaded it from your original location. (to know your container id simply type inyour computer $sudo docker ps, and a list of all your containers will be visible)
+Move your data into your docker container after you have downloaded it from your original location. (to know your container id simply type inyour computer $sudo docker ps, and a list of all your containers will be visible)